SeymoreBiggins/commerce-companion/README.md

 3. You should see something like this to signal the database is up and running
   * App listening on port 3001!

+4. Open up insomnia and test the API routes (see video above)

 ## Contact
 For any questions or concerns, feel free to contact me by email [zachharris024@gmail.com](mailto:zachharris024@gmail.com) or reach out to me on my gitHub [SeymoreBiggins](https://https://github.com/SeymoreBiggins).